r00tstici/writeups/DaVinciCTF_2021/Flipping_tables/README.md

 ## Analysis

 The challenge accepts a hex string and prints a custom hash.
 The most important thing we have to note is that it prints two different answers: `E(input || flag)` and `!E(input || flag)`.
 We decided to ignore `!E(input || flag)` answer and to understand what `E(input || flag)` means.
-So we started to insert a lot of string of different length and to take note of every result.
+So we started inserting a lot of strings of different lengths and taking note of each result.

 |   Input  |                                                                        E(input \|\| flag)                                                                        | Length |
 |:--------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------:|--------|